phreakin/phreakin/README.md

 # Welcome to My Phreakin’ Chaos! 🤘

-Hi, I’m Phreakin—your friendly neighborhood developer and part-time chaos magician.
-My code may not change the world, but it will definitely break something in production.
+### Hi, I’m Phreakin, your friendly neighborhood developer and part-time chaos magician.
+My code may not change the world, but it will break something in production.
 Enter at your own risk.

 ---

-## 🧙 Who's Phreakin?
+### 🧙 Who's Phreakin?

 - 🔥 **Code Wizard**: Mastering the dark arts of debugging and spaghetti code architecture.
 - 💻 **Tool Enthusiast**: If it’s made by JetBrains, I probably own it—and still don’t use half the features.